Luis Arraez Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 11th in the league.
+- The Pirates pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Pirates have a 4.41 team ERA that ranks 18th among all league pitching staffs.
+- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.37).

-- Pirates pitchers combine to allow 74 home runs (one per game), the fourth-fewest in the league.
+- The Pirates give up the fourth-fewest home runs in baseball (74 total, one per game).

-- Ortiz (1-3) gets the starting nod for the Pirates in his eighth start of the season.
-He's put together a 4.30 ERA in 37 2/3 innings pitched, with 26 strikeouts.
+- The Pirates will send Bido (0-1) out to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.